 Some schools offer bachelor's and master's degree programs in oriental medicine, but the bachelor's degree is not awarded until the master's has been earned.
 Bachelor's degrees are not offered in most of the specific therapies listed as alternative therapies, such as aromatherapy, guided imagery, and yoga, but many of these topics are offered as a minor or a course in a larger alternative medicine or holistic health program.
 Many alternative medicine programs are offered online, and a large number are offered on the campuses of major colleges.
+Internships may be required.

 Bachelor of Alternative Medicine Degree

 Students who pursue an alternative medicine program explore concepts related to the previously mentioned practices as well as learn about the basics of Western medicine.
 Areas of study for this degree in alternative medicine generally include:

 - Nutrition and aging